cancerberoSgx/node-lucene/javap/README.md

 console.log(`org.apache.lucene.store.RAMDirectory.fileNameExists method descriptor is ${fileNameExists.descriptor}`)
 ```

-Or we can just print all classes of given jars.
+Or we can just print all classes of given classPath.
 In the following example we print the AST of all standard Java classes like java.lang and java.util.
 For that we must provide the rt.jar file distributed with the Java JRE / JDK :

 ## Options

 The following are the options that javap accept in general both in the JavaScript API and in the Command Line interface:

- * `jars`: (`string[]`) - optional - paths or globs to jars.
+ * `classPath`: (`string[]`) - optional - paths or globs to `.jar` files or to folders with `.class` files to add to class path.
 In the command line must be comma-separated if more than one.
  * `classes`: (`string[]`) - optional - Classes to print.
 In the command line must be comma-separated if more than one.
 If omitted the behavior will be as if allClasses===true
  * `classesFilterByName`: (`string | ((s: string) => boolean)`) - optional - filter classes by name.
 Could be glob-like pattern or function predicate
  * `allClasses`: (`boolean`) - optional - generate all classes of given ClassPath